-We’re talking experiences where we can eat local in Hawaii while learning a thing or two about where all of the food comes from, how it’s made, and maybe even help make it!
+We’re talking about experiences where we can eat local in Hawaii while learning a thing or two about where all of the food comes from, how it’s made, and maybe even help make it!

-So, here we’ve curated unmissable foodie experiences to book when you travel to Hawaii from Oahu, Kauai, and Maui, to Hawaii Island (Big Island).
+So, here we’ve curated unmissable foodie experiences to book when you travel to Hawaii from Oahu, Kauai, and Maui to Hawaii Island (Big Island).

-From a rum tasting made from heirloom sugar cane on Oahu, to an early morning fruit orchard and yoga sesh on an organic farm in Kauai, to sampling vodka in Maui’s Upcountry region and traditional Portuguese bread making on the Big Island, here is our pick of the not-to-miss immersive experiences to eat local in Hawaii:
+From a rum tasting made from heirloom sugar cane on Oahu to an early morning fruit orchard and yoga sesh on an organic farm in Kauai, to sampling vodka in Maui’s Upcountry region and traditional Portuguese bread making on the Big Island, here is our pick of the not-to-miss immersive experiences to eat local in Hawaii:

-Beginning in the 1870s, long before tourism became Hawaii’s bread and butter, it was all about sugar.
+Beginning in the 1870s, long before tourism became Hawaii’s bread and butter, it was all about the sugar.
 Even though the plantation industry closed its last sugar mill in 2016, Hawaii’s sugarcane past lives on, thanks to small local companies like Manulele Distillery.

 These days, the Kunia distillery grows sugarcane from Native Hawaiian varieties – which, even before the sugarcane industry took off the Hawaiians used for medicinal and ceremonial purposes – to produce small batch rum under their label, K≈ç Hana.